 Overview

-Loan eligibility is not a single fixed number — it is the output of a calculation that combines your income, existing debt obligations, the interest rate offered, the tenure you choose, and increasingly, your credit score.
-Two applicants with identical salaries can receive very different eligible loan amounts depending on these factors.
-This guide breaks down exactly how banks compute eligibility for home loans and personal loans, so you can estimate your own number before walking into a bank or filling out an online application.
+Loan eligibility isn't one fixed number.
+It's the output of a calculation that combines your income, existing debt obligations, the interest rate offered, the tenure you choose, and increasingly your credit score.
+Two applicants with identical salaries can walk away with very different eligible loan amounts depending on these factors.
+This guide breaks down how banks compute eligibility for home loans and personal loans, so you can estimate your own figure before walking into a bank or filling out an online application.

 What You Need